eladmoshe/spelling-quiz-game/GITHUB_PAGES_DEPLOYMENT.md

 ### How It Works

 1. The workflow is defined in `.github/workflows/build-and-deploy.yml`
+2. It makes all scripts executable with `chmod +x` and `./scripts/make-executable.sh`
-2. It builds the project using `npm run build`
+3. Builds the project using `npm run build` which:
+   - Compiles TypeScript with `tsc`
+   - Bundles with Vite
-3. Applies necessary fixes for GitHub Pages with `scripts/deploy-fix/fix-github-pages.js`
+   - **Automatically applies GitHub Pages fixes with the post-build script**
+4. Creates the `.nojekyll` file as a safety measure
-4. Deploys the `dist` directory to GitHub Pages
+5. Deploys the `dist` directory to GitHub Pages

 ## Common Deployment Issues